coqui-ai/STT/doc/USING.rst

 Using a Pre-trained Model
 =========================

 Inference using a 🐸STT pre-trained model can be done with a client/language binding package.
 We have four clients/language bindings in this repository, listed below, and also a few community-maintained clients/language bindings in other repositories, listed `further down in this README <#third-party-bindings>`_.
+Note that for now we only have working packages for Python on Linux, without GPU support.
+We're working to get the rest of our supported languages and architectures up and running.

 * :ref:`The C API <c-usage>`.
 * :ref:`The Python package/language binding <py-usage>`